-In particle swarm all particles will in principle converge to \hat{y} and a high concentration of particles is needed in order to obtain a solution with some degree of precision.
-Thus, in the last iterations of particle swarm, a massive number of objective function evaluations is necessary to obtain some precision in the solution.
-Removing particles from the swarm that are nearby others seems a good idea, but a price in precision is paid in order to gain a decrease in the number of objective function evaluations.
+In particle swarm all particles will in principle converge to \hat{y} , and a high concentration of particles is needed in order to obtain a solution with some degree of precision.
+Thus, in the last iterations of particle swarm, a high number of objective function evaluations is necessary to obtain some precision in the solution.
+Removing particles from the swarm that are near others seems like a good idea, but a price in precision is paid in order to gain a decrease in the number of objective function evaluations.

-6.3.
-Performance profiles.
+6.3 Performance profiles

 A fair comparison among different solvers should be based on the number of function evaluations, instead of based on the number of iterations or on the CPU time.
 The number of iterations is not a reliable measure because the amount of work done in each iteration is completely different among solvers, since some are population based and other are single point based.
-Also, while all the problems are coded in AMPL, the solvers are implemented in different programming languages and their accesses to the problems use different scripting languages, leading to significant differences in CPU times.

-Besides the number of function evaluations, the objective function value at the solutions determined should also be taken into account, as one of the measures of quality of a global optimization solver.
-The approach taken in this paper consisted of imposing a maximum number of function evaluations and of comparing the objective function value at the solutions computed by the different solvers.
-A lower objective function computed means that the solver performed better.
+Since the quality of the solution is also an important measure of performance, the approach taken here consists of comparing the objective function values after a specified number of function evaluations.

 The ASA solver does not support an option that limits the number of objective function evaluations.
 The interface developed for AMPL accounts for the number of objective function calls, and when the limit is reached exit is immediately forced by properly setting an ASA option.
-Solvers PSwarm, Direct, MCS, and PGaPack take control of the number of objective function evaluations in each iteration, and therefore the maximum number of objective function evaluations can be directly imposed.
+Solvers PSwarm, DIRECT, MCS, and PGaPack take control of the number of objective function evaluations in each iteration, and therefore the maximum number of objective function evaluations can be directly imposed.
 Algorithms that perform more than one objective function evaluation per iteration can exceed the requested maximum since the stopping criterion is checked at the beginning of each iteration.
 For instance, MCS for problem 1j1_38 (a Lennard-Jones cluster problem of size 38) computes 14296 times the objective function value, when a maximum of 1000 function evaluations is requested.
 Tuning other solvers options could reduce this gap, but we decide to use, as much as possible, the solver default options (the exceptions were the maximum numbers of function evaluations and iterations and the population size in PGAPack).

-We chose to present the numerical results in the form of performance profiles, as described in [10].
+We present the numerical results in the form of performance profiles, as described in [10].
 This procedure was developed to benchmark optimization software, i.e., to compare different solvers on several (possibly many) test problems.
-One advantage of the performance profiles is the fact that they can be presented in one figure, by plotting for the different solvers a cumulative distribution function $\rho(\tau)$ representing a performance ratio.
+One advantage of the performance profiles is that they can be presented in one figure, by plotting for the different solvers a cumulative distribution function $\rho(\tau)$ representing a performance ratio.